sfeir-open-source/sfeir-school-nodejs/docs/markdown/03-specificites/03-asynchronicite.md

 ```

 * Asynchronous functions are non-blocking
-* They are “resolved” at a later time and we can provide a callback to execute
+* They are “resolved” at a later time and we can provide a callback to execute code after
 * Some functions of the node API have a blocking version, they are indicated by “Sync” at the end of the function name

 ##==##